zenio/festline.github.io/_pages/home.md

 - [Prerequisites](prerequisites).
 Our course is not for total newbies.
 Though Machine Learning is covered from scratch, still participants are expected to know some math and be able to write code in Python.
 - [Roadmap](roadmap).
 All activities for which you can get credits in fall 2018 session.
 These are assignments, projects, competitions, and tutorials.
 - [Assignments](assignments).
 Here you'll find demo versions of assignments.
 Full versions are announced during course sessions.
-- [News](news).
-Here you can track main announcements during the course.
 - [Resources](resources).
 Links to other information mirrors of this course like Medium stories, Kaggle Kernels etc.
 - [Contacts](contacts).
 Ways of reaching OpenDataScience and course team.
 - [Contrib](contrib).
 Various ways in which you can help [mlcourse.ai](https://mlcourse.ai) to grow.